What is Medigap, and Why Do I Need Supplemental Insurance?

 - Each Medigap plan follows federal and state laws to protect you and your policy.

-The terms “standard benefits” and “basic coverage” mean that Medigap plan “A” in one state is the same as plan “A” in a different state.
+For the most part, Medigap Plan A in one state provides the same coverage as plan A in a different state.
 However, there are exceptions to this rule with a few states.
-We discuss these states below.
+We discuss these exceptions below.

 What Do Medigap Plans Cover?

-Medicare Supplement plans cover some costs not covered by Original Medicare.
-For example, a 20% coinsurance bill for a doctor visit could be covered with a Medigap plan.
-All Medicare Supplemental insurance plans must cover standard services.
-Additional benefits are available with specific plans.
+Medicare Supplement plans cover some costs not provided for by Original Medicare, such as the 20% coinsurance charged for most doctor’s visits.
+All Medicare Supplemental insurance plans must cover these standard services:

 - Medicare Part B coinsurance or copayments